-"The learners' proficiency level improved since they have longer contact and engagement with them.
+"The learners' proficiency level improved since they had longer contact and engagement with them.
 More learners were able to read"

 This was supported by Bhujel [4] his study backs up more than thirty years of research showing how crucial school leadership is to raising teacher effectiveness and setting the direction of the school's curriculum.
-Further, Plaatjies,[26] on his study encourage principals to participate in topic-specific professional development to improve their comprehension of data-driven decision-making and tackle challenging areas in literacy instruction and learning.
-Moreover, Plaatjies [20] principals contend that their responsibilities include supervising and assessing teaching methods, monitoring and assessing student progress, and establishing high standards for student accomplishment.
+Further, Plaatjies,[32]in his studyencourages principals to participate in topic-specific professional development to improve their comprehension of data-driven decision-making and tackle challenging areas in literacy instruction and learning.
+Moreover, Plaatjies [33] principals contend that their responsibilities include supervising and assessing teaching methods, monitoring and assessing student progress, and establishing high standards for student accomplishment.

-3.1.3Cross-Case Analysis on the Coping Mechanism of Resilient School Head in facing Challenges
+3.1.3Cross-Case Analysis on the Coping Mechanism of Resilient School Head in Facing Challenges